 We initially had our hearts set on a full-day tour to Montepulciano and Pienza from Siena that included,

 “lunch and a Pecorino cheese tasting on an organic dairy farm with spectacular views”

 (it may have been the cheese tasting that swung it for me).

-Unfortunately though the tour wasn’t running on any of the dates we had available, so we finally decided upon a half-day tour to Montalcino and Abbazia di Sant’Antimo, which included wine-tasting at a local winery.
+Unfortunately though the tour wasn’t running on any of the dates we had available, so we finally decided upon a half-day tour to Montalcino and Abbazia di Sant’Antimo, which included wine tasting in Tuscany at a local winery.

 When our guide greeted us at the meeting spot outside La Lizza Cafe in Siena, he informed us that we were the only two people on the tour that day.
 So, although we’d paid for a group tour, what we actually got was a private tour for the same price (proof that travelling off-season does have its benefits as well as its drawbacks).

 One of the things I hate about tours is being herded around like sheep and struggling to hear or to digest the information imparted by the guide.
 But with only my mum and I there, we were able to listen intently, ask questions and request clarification when we didn’t understand.
 We were also able to complete the tour at our own pace rather than having to run with the wishes of the majority of the group.

 Ok, so the Tuscan countryside is probably not best appreciated when the region is transitioning from Winter into Spring, before the trees and flowers have properly begun to bloom, and the fields take on the lush green hue that you see in all the photos, but that was a small price to pay.